 The normal retirement benefit, paid on a monthly basis, is determined based on (1) the member's final average compensation (an average of the highest 36 months' earnings) and (2) the number of years of credited service.
 Retiree benefit increases are calculated each year on July 1, for the following 12 months.
 The predetermined amount is the amount of the benefit payable as of the immediately preceding July 1, increased by 3%.
 Members are eligible for full retirement benefits (1) at any age with 28 years of credited service; (2) at age 65 with five years of actual service, except for members of the General Assembly who must have 10 years of actual service if the member only has service as a member of the General Assembly; or (3) at age 55 with 35 years of credited service as an elected official or public safety member.
 Members are eligible for reduced benefits (1) at any age with at least 25 years but less than 28 years of actual service; or (2) at age 55 with five years of actual service.
-Members who are defined as a public safety member are eligible for a reduced benefit with five years of actual service if the member is within 10 years of normal retirement age.
+Members who are defined as a public safety member are eligible for a reduced benefit with five years of actual service if the member of actual service if the member who are defined as a public safety member are eligible for a reduced benefit with five years of actual service if the member who are defined as a public safety member are eligible for a reduced benefit with five years of actual service if the member is within 10 years of normal retirement age.

 Members are eligible for full retirement benefits at age 60 with five or more years of actual or reciprocal service or at any age with 28 or more years of credited service.
-Members with 25 years of actual or reciprocal service who have not attained age 60 may receive an annuity reduced by 10/12 of 1% multiplied by the number of months by which the early retirement precedes the earlier of (1) completion of 28 years of credited service or (2) attainment of age 60.
+Members with 25 years of credited service who have not attained age 60 may receive an annuity reduced by 10/12 of 1% multiplied by the number of months by which the early retirement precedes the earlier of (1) completion of 28 years of credited service or (2) attainment of age 60.
 The normal retirement benefit, paid monthly, is determined based on (1) the member's final average salary and (2) the number of years of service.
 Disability retirement benefits are payable to members who are vested and demonstrate total and permanent incapacity to perform the duties of their position while in active employment.
 The disability annuity is computed in the same manner as the age and service annuity.
-Survivor benefits are payable to qualified survivors upon the death of an active, vested member.
+Survivor benefits are payable to qualified survivors upon the death of an active, vested member